burizz/whitelist-aws-ips/README.md

 ### Variables
 ```
-// List of Security groups to be updated
+// List of Security groups to be updated - you need to provide enough to fit all IP ranges
 securityGroupIDs := []string{"sg-041c5e7daf95e16a3", "sg-00ffabccebd5efda2"}

 // List of services to be whitelisted - e.g. AMAZON, COUDFRONT, S3, EC2, API_GATEWAY, DYNAMODB, ROUTE53_HEALTHCHECKS, CODEBUILD